 Food Reactions

 After infections, we looked at food reactions.
 A big one for goiter and thyroid nodules is gluten sensitivity, which was also the case here.
-She was sensitive to gluten, along with other foods, and, like many others, she had a leaky gut.
-Therefore, we worked to remove the offending foods from her diet.
+She was sensitive to gluten and other foods, and, like many others, she had a leaky gut.
+Therefore, we worked to remove the offending foods from her diet and increase the foods, such as turmeric, that can help shrink thyroid nodules.

 Changing the Diet

-The diet that I use and recommend to my patients is called The FreeDiet®.
+The diet I use and recommend to my patients is The FreeDiet®.
 It is free of gluten, grain, sugar, yeast, dairy, eggs, soy, legumes, nightshades, and processed foods.
-I call it the FreeDIet® because the diet is free of the foods commonly responsible for inflammation.
+I call it the FreeDiet® because the diet is free of the foods commonly responsible for inflammation.
 Which should help prevent thyroid nodules and disease.

 My new book, The FreeDiet®, addresses this and explains the plan in a lot more detail.
 There is even a chapter about thyroid nodules.